 Another typical day of hyggelig in Barcelona can be spending the day wandering the everlasting streets of Barcelona, looking at artisanal boutiques and independent designers.
 El Born has many of these boutiques and art galleries however Carrer Peu de la Creu is also a great location.
 If it gets too cold, you can head to the Arús Public Library for an untouched place to relax and unwind with a book or magazine.
 The library was originally a private home.
 Its glass fronted cabinets and wooden shelves will transport you back in time – a reading spot that rivals many.

 Address: Passeig de Sant Joan, 26, 08010 Barcelona, Spain

 Hyggelig in Barcelona

-You will find an urban oasis on many street corners which will create a atmosphere of hyggelig in Barcelona that you need in the winter months.
-However, the simplest way to feel “hygge” is in the comfort of your own home.
+You will find an urban oasis on many street corners which create a atmosphere of hyggelig in Barcelona that you need in the winter months however, the simplest way to feel “hygge” is in the comfort of your own home.
 Light some candles, grab a blanket and a good book.
 By adding a few touches to your home, or even spending an evening with family and friends, “hygge” is never too far away.

 For more on what to do in Barcelona, visit our blog.